1) General information

 m) Reviewers may decline to review when a conflict exists with the author.

-n) Any manifestation of scientific misconduct the reviewer notices in the assessed work should be reported to the Journal's editorial office.
+n) Any manifestation of scientific misconduct that the reviewer notices in the assessed work should be reported to the Journal's editorial office.

 o) The reviewers' recommendations are presented to the author in writing, and the conclusions are unambiguous.